Dynamics of information into chaotic systems

 This research operation is conducted in IUSTI laboratory of Polytech' Marseille by Philippe Guillemant with the collaboration of Pr Marc Medale and Cherifa Abid.
 It is trying to demonstrate the feasability of a new approach of non linear dynamical systems (and even space-time itself) that is consisting in the introduction of atemporal parameters (or extra dimensions) so as to describe the multiplicity of possible final states, appearing when the limit of precision make them, when time is growing, more and more independant of initial conditions.
 Though this work was at the beginning oriented for practical interests, it is not exempt of daring consequences, when we take into account the possibility for at least one of these hypothesis to be true:

-Considering these questions as essential, we have recently submitted an article whose title is:
+Considering these questions as essential, we have recently made this publication (in press):

 We consider the possibility for our space-time to be discrete and for the laws of the Universe to be implemented in a computational way, in correlation with the principle according to which the density of information is bounded.
 We use the small-scale model of the 2D billiard to study the consequences of such a boundary on ball phase uncertainties, in calculating their propagation after each shock and estimating the corresponding loss of phase information.
 Our main result is the measurement of a critical time step above which billiard calculations are no longer deterministic, meaning that a multiverse of distinct billiard histories begins to appear, caused by the lack of information.
 We then highlight unexpected properties of this time step and the subsequent exponential evolution of the number of histories with time to observe that after a certain duration, all billiard states could become possible final states, independent of initial conditions.
 We conclude that if our space-time was really a discrete one, we could need to add still unknown atemporal laws of the Universe to our computation, so as to calculate extra-dimensions in order to specify which history should be played.